cal-sailing/wind2web/README.txt

 ===============================================================================================================================================
 This document contains:
-    - a description of the CSC wind data web posting system
+    - A description of the CSC wind data web posting system
-    - install instructions
+    - Install instructions

 The system gets wind data from a csc machine running weewx and pushes the data to Appspot.
 Once the data is pushed, it is displayed on the appspot page.
 (Jorrit has the access to the appspot page)

-last updated: 08-29-2020
+last updated: 08-31-2020
 info: cyril: cyrilbiz@gmail.com
 ===============================================================================================================================================